n-eq/weatherspeaker/README.md

 * Add a `-d` option to specify the 'day delay' of the forecast, e.g. invoking `weatherspeaker -d 3` returns the weather forecast of 3 days later.

+* Improve weather forecast script: give more details about the temperature and the description.

 ## Licence

 **WeatherSpeaker** is released  under the MIT licence, see `LICENCE` file for more details.